TosbackCgusBridge-Bot/CGUs-versions/Samsclub/Privacy Policy.md

 Information from Other Sources

-We may receive personal information about you from other sources as well.
-Examples of these sources are entities that can help us correct or supplement our records, improve the quality or personalization of our service to you, and help prevent or detect fraud.
-In addition, we may collect information from consumer reporting agencies or other service providers if you obtain certain financial products.
+We receive personal information about you from other sources.
+This information helps us to correct or supplement our records, improve the quality or personalization of our service to you, and prevent or detect fraud.
+We collect personal information from consumer reporting agencies in conjunction with products or services that involve financial risk to Sam's Club.

 Automated Information Collection